CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

 A lot of our artifacts and commits for the first sprint are in another branch called, Ez-Gradr.
 When looking for our artifacts please check there.

-## Sprint 2 Features
+## Sprint 3 Features
 * Jon Pierre
   * courseScene.java, categoryTable.java, boxSplitLayout.java, sceneController.java, courseOverviewController.java
   * Refactored project structure and worked on GUI Scenes.
 * Bailey Hubbard
   * Modle and back end -> Java files ["model.java", "CML.java", "dataBaseManager.java" and parts of "calulator.java"]
-  * Model: implication and back end program functionality
+  * Model: implication and back end program functionality as well as logging
   * DataBaseManager: a simple database manager used for loading in files to the model; A temporary use for testing till the full-on database was implemented
   * CML: A simple but mostly complete command line implication to access the program in a limited form for testing till the GUI had been full implemented
 * Charles Walker